Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/README.md

 ## Hands on activities

-- Malicious validator zombienet testing (maybe)
+- Zombienet v2 - Simulating the Polkadot Network
-- Quiz
+- Quiz - Test your knowledge of the Polkadot Protocol

 # Schedule